samjones00/docs/docs/_documentation/The-IoC-container.md

 they instead been resolved from `context.RequestServices.GetService<T>()`.

-One way to be able to inject scoped dependencies into your Services is to register the `IHttpContextAccessor` where they'll be resolved from ASP.NET Core's Request context:
+One way to be able to inject scoped dependencies into your Services is to register the `IHttpContextAccessor` where they'll be resolved from ASP.NET Core's RequestServices context:

 ```csharp
 public void ConfigureServices(IServiceCollection services)